Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

 As $D$ is a diagonal matrix its condition number is given by

 with $h_{\max}$ ($h_{\min}$) the biggest (smallest) step of the discretization determined by $N$.
 We get finally,

 with $\lambda$ the closest element of the spectrum of $U_0$ to $1$.
-Of course, because $U_0$ is unitary, it may happen that $1$ is in its spectrum so that the condition number is not bounded (and the system \eqref{boundary_equation} will be incompatible).
+Of course, because $U_0$ is unitary, it may happen that $1$ is in its spectrum, so that the condition number is not bounded.
 Because the matrix $U_0$ depends on $\mathbf{h}$, its eigenvalues will depend on $\mathbf{h}$ too.
-We want to study the dependence of the closest eigenvalue to 1, or 1 for that matter, with respect to perturbations of the vector $\mathbf{h}$.
+We want to study the dependence of the closest eigenvalue to 1, or 1 for that matter, with respect to perturbations of the vector $\mathbf{h}$. \\